rng-guy/NFSMWBartender/README.txt

 This feature set also fixes the displayed engagement count in the centre of the pursuit bar: its value is now perfectly accurate and reflects how many chasing cops remain in the current wave.
-The count ignores support vehicles (Cross, SUVs, etc.), the helicopter, and any vehicles that join the pursuit by detaching themselves from roadblocks.
+The count ignores vehicles spawned through any Heavy or LeaderStrategy, the helicopter, and any vehicles that join the pursuit by detaching themselves from roadblocks.